SolomonPerkins/solomonperkins.github.io/_posts/2018-05-19-Im-A-Mentor.md

 **How It All Started**
 <br/>
 So I'm a country-man and like most Jamaicans who grew up in a rural community then somehow migrate to Kingston for various reasons.
 Now I'm all grown up, I feel an innate responsibility to give back to the institutions in my community which were instrumental to my upbringing.
-My primary school, Rock River All Age, was the institution which laid the foundation for me and so giving back was my showing my appreciation for their mentorship.
+My primary school, Rock River All Age, was the institution which laid the foundation for me and so giving back was an avenue to show my appreciation for their mentorship.

 It all started early 2017 after donating two Raspberry Pi (mini-computers) to two schools and upon seeing the impact my passion grew.
 We wanted to help a student who was in financial need but showed great potential - an idea from my wife.
 Long story short, we notified my past teacher, Ms Pusey, of our interest in donating to a student and without hesitation, she recommended a young lady with great potential, Janice.

 ![Janice Award][janice-award]
-On July 4th we surprised Janice, who was awarded _Most Improved student - class of_ with a JMD$20,000 grant towards her education.
+On July 4th we surprised Janice, who was awarded _Most Improved student - class of 2017_ with a JMD$20,000 grant towards her education.
 To this day, I still remember the surprise on her face when she came back on stage to receive her award.
 On that day we saw a young lady with great potential and a bright future.
 My wife saw the need for a long-term support program to help her achieve her goals and that is how the mentorship program started.

 <br/>
 **Current Update**

 We're less than a year in and the results are amazing.

 Early this year our mentorship program grew and we now have another mentee under our wings.
 This time it is my younger cousin, Sukie.
-Her eligibility criteria wer much different than that of Janice, however helping family members reach their highest potential is what true families do.
+Her eligibility criteria were much different than that of Janice, however helping family members reach their highest potential is what family does.
 To top it off, she is in her final year of high school and she got through to both UTECH & UWI for various programs.

 Janice is also doing well at school.
 Even though it is her first year at high school, she was placed 8 out of 46 students last semester.
 Awesoooome!
 This young lady has shown great potential in taking on challenging task and excelling at them.
 As Ms Pusey told us, she is a brilliant young lady in need of proper guidance and support.